 The Richard L. Sutton, Jr. Geosciences Museum new home is in Miller Nichols Library Room 329.
-Please join us April 26th, 2019 from 12:00pm to 2:00pm for the Grand Reopening of the museum!

 The museum opened in 1973, when Dr. Richard L. Sutton and UMKC Professor Eldon J. Parizek assembled much of the collection and display units.
 Sutton, a dermatologist, was an adjunct geology instructor who donated his personal collection of cephalopods (squid-like ocean dwellers) and fluid inclusions (rocks containing liquids) to the museum.
 An interactive feature allows viewers to tip one such specimen of clear quartz, and watch the trapped primordial water move.

 A source of particular pride is the museum’s Crinoid collection.
 Crinoids, or “starfish on a stick,” were once abundant in downtown Kansas City when the area was ringed by a shallow sea.
 In 1889, excavators discovered at least 400 crinoid specimens at 10th and Grand.
 One hundred years later, at the urging of Missouri school kids, then-Governor John Ashcroft made the crinoid the official fossil of Missouri.

 Another curiosity is an enormous fulgurite, or “lightening rock.”
 Lightning generates tremendous heat – as much as 3000 degrees Fahrenheit.
 When lightning strikes the earth, it fuses the silicon dioxide in its path into tube-shaped glass.
 The geosciences museum has just such a specimen, found in Clay County, Mo.